sakshipatil-dataanalyst/Amazon-Prime-Content-Analysis-PowerBI/README.md

 ## 🎯 Objectives

-* Analyze the distribution of Movies and TV Shows
+* To analyze the distribution of Movies and TV Shows
-* Identify popular content genres
+* To identify popular content genres
-* Analyze content ratings and categories
+* To analyze content ratings and categories
-* Understand content growth over the years
+* To understand content trends over the years
-* Analyze content distribution across countries
+* To analyze content distribution across countries
-* Compare Movies and TV Shows
-* Provide interactive insights through Power BI
+* To provide interactive insights for content analysis and decision-making

 ## 🛠️ Tools & Technologies